IoAg/gta-vi/README_360.md

-# Ground Truth Annotation-Visualization Interface for Eye Movements in 360 degree Videos
+# Ground Truth Annotation-Visualization Interface for Eye Movements in 360-degree Videos

 **For the documentation of the tool refer to the _Main Page_**

 ## 1. Introduction

-Here we explain the specifics of the 360 degree extension to the original GTA-VI tool.
-This extension allows the visualization and annotation of data gathered during 360 degrees experiments.
-The experiment stimuli used so far is monocular 360 degree equirectangular videos.
-The eye tracking recordings are stored in the previously explained ARFF format but it is extended in order to be able to represent the state of the experiment.
+Here we explain the specifics of the 360-degree extension to the original GTA-VI tool.
+This extension allows the visualization and annotation of data gathered during 360-degree experiments.
+The experimental stimuli used so far is monocular 360-degree equirectangular videos.
+The eye tracking recordings are stored in the previously explained ARFF format but it is extended in order to be able to represent the state of the HMD experiment.

 ## 2. ARFF files